Adrian-Wanjau/Wk4-IP/Readme.md

 ## SETUP/INSTALLMENT REQUIREMENTS
 Clone this Repository onto your device then open the file and it will lead you to the Webpage.
+Alternatively, you can click on the live site in the Repository or the Readme File.

 ## TECHNOLOGIES USED
 1. Visual studio code was used in coding the HTML, Bootstrap, Jquery, and Javascript.